rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 #### Is the move date flexible?
 Can I choose the date of the migration?

-Your move group is determined by the VLAN that your solutions is in.
+The VLAN that your solutions is in determines your move group.
 We will move an entire VLAN in one move night so that you can retain your IP addresses, thus minimizing disruption for you.
 You will be notified 100 days before the date of your migration so that you can plan accordingly with your customers and end users.
 To provide a set schedule for all of our customers, we cannot change the date of your move without further impacting your solution and introducing more risk.
-As such, we recommend that you make all the necessary preparations required to stay with the original move date.
+We recommend that you make all the necessary preparations required to stay with the original move date.

 #### I have more than one solution in IAD2.
 Will they all be migrated at the same time?